 Take this example: Sue and Jim are travelling together.
 Sue buys an insurance policy, but Jim does not.
 A week before the cruise, Jim gets appendicitis and must cancel his trip.
 Since he doesn't have trip insurance, he forfeits all of the money he's paid to the cruise line and airline.
 Since Sue has insurance, she can cancel her trip and make a claim on this "event" (her travelling companion getting sick and cancelling).
 She can do this since her policy includes travelling companions in its cancellation coverage.

 But it gets trickier.
 Say it's Jim's father, not Jim, who gets sick, forcing Jim to cancel his cruise.
 In this case, Sue is also out of luck, despite her insurance policy.
 That's because her policy protects her if something happens to her travel companion and he's forced to cancel -- but not if he cancels because something happened to a member of his family.
 However, if they both had travel insurance, Jim could be reimbursed for cancelling his cruise because his father's illness is covered, and Sue would also be reimbursed because her travel companion cancelled for a covered reason.

 Insurance policies of all types are tricky, and it's not always clear what's covered and what isn't.
 When you're researching policies, carefully read the description of coverage and call the insurer to resolve any questions you may have.
 Here are a few things that aren't usually covered by travel insurance:

 Don't bother filing a claim because it rained each day of your Caribbean cruise.
 Inclement weather is not covered.
-(Of course, if a hurricane impacts your trip, then trip delay, trip cancellation or trip interruption coverage will be available to you.)
+(Of course, if a cyclone impacts your trip, then trip delay, trip cancellation or trip interruption coverage will be available to you.)